daniel-pye/basic_python/README.md

 This repo contains scrips created while exploring the basics of the Python programming language and my solutions to Python challenges.

-This readme file is also a curated notbook of tips and tricks picked up during the process.
+This readme file is also a curated notebpad of tips and tricks picked up during the process.

 # Data Types and Structures